FIVE MOST SURPRISING FINDS

 If you want to understand how the lottery targets Black communities, do not read the marketing brochures.
 Read the maps.

-Researchers at Howard University and the University of Maryland mapped lottery retailer locations against demographic data.
-They found what anyone who has driven through a Black neighborhood already knows.
-Lottery outlets are concentrated in low-income and majority-Black areas at rates that cannot be explained by population alone.
+Researchers at Howard University and the University of Maryland mapped lottery retailer locations against demographic data, and they found what anyone who has driven through a Black neighborhood already knows: lottery outlets cluster in low-income and majority-Black areas at rates that population alone cannot explain.

-In Connecticut, a study found that lottery sales per person were four times higher in the poorest zip codes than in the wealthiest.
-In Texas, the pattern was similar.
-In New York, Illinois, Georgia, and every state where the data has been examined, the same picture emerges.
-The lottery feeds where the people are hungriest.
+In Connecticut, one study found lottery sales per person running four times higher in the poorest zip codes than in the wealthiest.
+Texas looked similar.
+Across New York, Illinois, Georgia, and every other state where the data has been examined, the same picture emerges — the lottery feeds where the people are hungriest.

-This is not an accident.
-Lottery commissions know where their revenue comes from.
-They track sales by location with military precision.
-They know which neighborhoods are most profitable, and they make sure those neighborhoods are saturated with points of sale.
+None of this is accidental.
+Lottery commissions know exactly where their revenue comes from, track sales by location with military precision, and saturate the most profitable neighborhoods with points of sale.

 A bodega in Brownsville, Brooklyn, does not carry lottery tickets because the owner loves games of chance.
 It carries them because the New York State Lottery Commission made the licensing process easy and the commissions attractive, specifically to ensure maximum penetration in communities where spending is highest.

 The advertising follows the same geography.
-A study in the Journal of Gambling Studies found that lottery advertising lands far more often in media markets serving low-income and minority populations.
-The messaging is calibrated with precision that should make Madison Avenue envious.
-It does not sell entertainment.
-It sells hope.
-Not amusement but escape.
-Not a game but a solution to the very poverty that the lottery itself is making worse.
+A study in the Journal of Gambling Studies found lottery ads landing far more often in media markets serving low-income and minority populations, calibrated with a precision that should make Madison Avenue envious.
+The pitch does not sell entertainment.
+It sells hope — not amusement but escape, not a game but a way out of the very poverty the lottery itself is deepening.

 Lottery Sales by Neighborhood Wealth